Probate Q&A Series

 4. Final Accounting and Distribution Order

-Before distribution, the personal representative files a final account and a petition for distribution under N.C.G.S. § 28A-20-4.
+Before distribution, the personal representative files an account under the applicable estate administration procedures.
 The clerk reviews the accounting, ensures that creditors have been paid, and that all notice requirements are met.
-After approval, the clerk enters a Distribution Order directing how to allocate the proceeds to heirs, devisees, or other entitled parties.
+After approval, the estate is distributed to heirs, devisees, or other entitled parties according to the will or intestacy law and applicable orders.

 5. Receiving Your Check

-Throughout this process, the North Carolina General Statutes provide the framework and timing: see N.C.G.S. § 28A-21-15 for sale confirmation and deposit, and N.C.G.S. § 28A-20-4 for distribution procedures.
+Throughout this process, the North Carolina General Statutes provide the framework and timing: see N.C.G.S. § 28A-21-15 regarding reports of sale, and Chapter 28A generally for estate administration procedures.

 Key Points to Remember